NaCl10/noubot/README.md

 ## Usage

-Head over to the [releases](https://github.com/NaCl10/naclbot/releases) and download the latest stable release.
+Head over to the [releases](https://github.com/NaCl10/naclbot/releases) and download the file `main.py` from the latest stable release.

 Run main.py (IN THE SAME DIRECTORY AS THE FILE):